FilyCode/UniProt_to_NCBI_geneneighborhood_pipeline/README.md

 ## Scripts

 *   **`Gene-search-pipeline.ipynb`**: This Jupyter Notebook serves as the main interactive interface.
 It allows users to input UniProt IDs, execute API queries, and generate the gene overview file.
-*   **`Gene-neighborhood-pipeline_with-matrix-calc...`**: This accompanying script provides an alternative execution path, potentially incorporating specialized matrix calculations for downstream analysis.
+*   **`Gene-neighborhood-pipeline_with-matrix-calc...`**: This accompanying script provides additonal matrix calculations for downstream analysis and visualization.

 ## Output
 The pipeline produces a `.csv` file containing a detailed overview of the identified genes within their respective genomic neighborhoods.